uNetworking/uWebSockets/README.md

 <div align="center"><img src="misc/images/logo.png"/></div>

+# Module not working on new versions of OS X.
+Since your issues are fuckin closed, this is the only way to contact you.
+The websockets doesn't work on High Sierra, however it connects and works on older Sierra.
+Maybe instead of bitching around - http://prntscr.com/hb7kvi <-- I had to search for this like an idiot in the google cache, you could ask for more details (when the ppl are unable to provide you the OS/compiler versions etc themselves).
+I dont expect you to fix it - just provide this info to the people so they wont have to search for it like I did.

 `µWS` is one of the most lightweight, efficient & scalable WebSocket & HTTP server implementations available.
 It features an easy-to-use, fully async object-oriented interface and scales to millions of connections using only a fraction of memory compared to the competition.
 While performance and scalability are two of our top priorities, we consider security, stability and standards compliance paramount.
 License is zlib/libpng (very permissive & suits commercial applications).